JetBrains/teamcity-documentation/topics/build-configuration.md

 The following build configuration types exist in TeamCity:

-* regular build configuration, defining actions and rules to apply to the source code.
-All the settings above are applicable.
+* regular build configuration, defining actions and rules to apply to the source code; all the settings above are applicable
-* [deployment build configuration](deployment-build-configuration.md), which deploys artifacts of other builds to some environment (__since TeamCity 2017.2__)
+* [deployment build configuration](deployment-build-configuration.md), which deploys artifacts of other builds to some environment
-* [composite build configuration](composite-build-configuration.md), which aggregates results from several other builds combined by snapshot dependencies and presents them in a single place (__since TeamCity 2017.2__)
+* [composite build configuration](composite-build-configuration.md), which aggregates results from several other builds combined by snapshot dependencies and presents them in a single place

 ## Build Configuration State